Newton-76/FESDriversLicenseCheck/Deliverable4.md

 There still needs to be implemented a way to add qualifications to the list.
 Also we need to add the function of adding persons or vehicles to the database.

+The basic function of the application is implemented.
+Functions like editing and deleting datasets are not done yet.

 ### Test

 The functionality of the application as a progressive web application has been